habuma/spring-ai-examples/spring-ai-rag-example/README.md

 (See https://docs.spring.io/spring-ai/reference/1.0/observabilty/index.html for
 a full list of metrics published by Spring AI.)

+### Grafana

+To see the same metrics in Grafana, open http://localhost:3000 in your web browser.
+When prompted to login, use admin for both the username and passowrd.
+(You'll be asked to change the password.)
+Once logged in, create a new Prometheus connection from the "Connections" menu item.
+The URL for Prometheus should be set to http://prometheus:9090 (e.g., the name of the container is the hostname).
+Then you can create a graph from any of the metrics published by Spring AI.

+### Zipkin

 To view tracing open http://localhost:9411 in a web browser.
 Click on the "Run Query" button to see a list of all traces.
 Clicking the "Show" button on any of